Last updated: May 29, 2026

 Ohio facts that matter for aging help

-Ohio has a large older population, and many services are handled by region.
-The state uses planning and service areas so each county has a local Area Agency on Aging.
-The official Ohio AAA map, revised March 23, 2026, lists the 12 regional agencies and their counties.
+Ohio uses planning and service areas.
+That means each county belongs to a regional Area Agency on Aging.
+The official Ohio AAA map, revised March 23, 2026, lists the 12 regional agencies, counties, phone numbers, and websites.

 The Ohio QuickFacts table from the U.S. Census Bureau lists Ohio’s July 1, 2025 population estimate at 11,900,510 and shows that 19.1% of residents are age 65 or older.

-The most important point is simple: do not guess from a city name alone.
-A county can belong to a different aging region than a nearby city.
+The key point is simple.
+Do not guess from a city name alone.
 Use the county list below or call the statewide aging number.

 What an Area Agency on Aging does

-The federal aging network uses Area Agencies on Aging to connect older adults with local support.
-The ACL AAA page says these agencies work at the regional and local level.
+The federal aging network uses Area Agencies on Aging to connect older adults with local help.
+The ACL AAA page explains that these agencies work at the regional and local level.
 The Eldercare Locator can also help families find aging services anywhere in the United States.

-In Ohio, an AAA may help you understand programs, but it does not approve every benefit by itself.
-Medicaid rules, county offices, health plans, housing agencies, and local providers may still be involved.
+In Ohio, an AAA may help you understand options, but it does not approve every benefit by itself.
+Medicaid rules, county offices, health plans, housing agencies, senior centers, and local providers may still be involved.

 Think of the AAA as a guide and screening door.
 A staff person may help you sort the need, find the right program, and learn what papers to gather.
-The office may also tell you when a service has a waiting list, provider shortage, county limit, or separate application.
+The office may also tell you when a service has a waitlist, provider shortage, county limit, or separate application.

 Ohio Area Agencies on Aging by region and county